fabriciopolito/Codemini/README.md

 ### Do you want to create other folders and files?

 You are free!
-So example, create a folder `Helpers` in `./app/` and after a file `Upload.php` and the only thing you have todo is set the properly namespace for autoloading.
+So example, create a folder `Helpers` in `./app/` and a file `Upload.php` and the only thing you have to do is set the properly namespace for autoloading.

-Example:
+Example `./app/Helpers/Upload.php`:

 ```php
 <?php